How Long Does Aviation SMS Implementation Take?

 To put it simply, much of Phase 4 simply involves following through with resources provided in Phase 3.
 Implementing full use of these resources will be time consuming, though less energy intensive than Phase 3.

-For more information about SMS implementation, these resources should prove very useful:
+For more information about SMS implementation, these implementation plan resources should prove very useful: